Worm was right there with us

 Epilogue: A Birthday Present–and the Ultimate Sacrifice

 I got called up as a reservist in 2008 and sent to Kuwait.
 By that time I was, ironically, back in the Security Forces (I was a firearms instructor at a Combat Arms firing range, but I deployed as a “straight leg” cop).
 I was stationed at Ali al Salim AB, west of Kuwait City.
-The aircraft shelters there still had holes in the tops that were punched by Coalition bombs during the ’91 Gulf War.
+The aircraft shelters there still had big holes in the tops that were punched by Coalition bombs during the ’91 Gulf War.
 There was also a wall with multiple pockmarks from bullet holes, where, local legend had it, the Iraqis had lined up Kuwaiti prisoners and shot them.

 By OIF the Desert pattern BDUs had lost the distinctive Gulf War “chocolate chips.”
 While I was there in ’08 we converted to the green tiger-stripe ABUs, which didn’t blend in at all.
 Also swapped the 1960s M16 I’d carried in ’90-’91 for an M4 with an ACOG scope and an AN/PAQ-4 aiming laser, all of which had been manufactured in this century.